 Five-month-old babies can sit upright for longer periods of time.
-Your baby probably still needs to be propped up with a pillow or Boppy, but he may also be able to sit unsupported for a few seconds at a time.
+Your baby probably still needs to be propped up with a pillow or Boppy, but they may also be able to sit unsupported for a few seconds at a time.

-Fifth-Month Baby Milestones: Sleep
+Fifth Month Baby Milestones: Sleep

 Most babies sleep through the night by five months, but not all.
 To encourage your baby to get into a regular nighttime sleep rhythm, establish a bedtime routine.
-Start with a warm bath, followed by a few minutes of gentle rocking with a song and story, and your baby’s eyes are sure to start drooping.
+Start with a warm bath, followed by a few minutes of gentle rocking with a song and story, and their eyes are sure to start drooping.

-Fifth-Month Baby Milestones: The Senses
+Fifth Month Baby Milestones: The Senses

 Your 5-month-old’s vision is continuing to improve.
 At this point, babies still don’t have 20/20 vision, but they can see well at different distances and their eyes can focus together without crossing.
-At five months, your baby’s color perception has sharpened to the point where he can tell the difference between two shades of the same color.
+At five months, your baby’s color perception has sharpened to the point where they can tell the difference between two shades of the same color.
 But babies at this age still prefer primary colors such as red, blue, and yellow.

 Your baby should be babbling away by now, and those babbles might even be starting to sound like real words.
 Five-month-olds can begin to put consonant and vowel sounds together (such as ''ba-ba'').
 If you hear a ''ma-ma'' or ''da-da'' in the mix, don’t get too excited.
 Babies at this age haven’t yet assigned meaning to words.
 Wait another couple of months and those ''ma-mas'' and ''da-das'' will be directed at you.